defog-ai/sql-eval/README.md

 ## Misc

-We welcome contributions to our project.
+We welcome contributions to our project, specifically:
+- Dataset
+  - Adding new database schema/data
+- Framework code
+  - New query generators/runners
+  - Improving existing generators/runners (e.g. adding new metrics)
 Please see [CONTRIBUTING.md](https://github.com/defog-ai/sql-generation-evaluation/blob/main/CONTRIBUTING.md) for more information.